 Hiking: Three demonstration trails have been developed with trail guides to inform visitors about the ecology, history and management of the redwood forest.
 There are also numerous hiking trails situated in historically and ecologically interesting settings, such as the Waterfall Grove Trail and the Forest History Trail.

-Camping: Camp 1 campground closed for the season as of Monday, July 12th but Dunlap and Big River campgrounds remain open.
+Camping: ALL CAMPGROUNDS CLOSED as of Monday October 18th (including Big River).
 Seasonal camping is offered mid-May through September, weather dependent.
 There are two main overnight camping areas with a number of campsites, including equestrian camps.
 Camping is within designated campsites only (i.e., dispersed camping is not allowed).
 Camping fees are collected at self-registration stations located in the campgrounds.
 Camping fees will be used to support the recreation program including costs associated with maintenance and improvement of campgrounds and facilities, signage, roads, trails, etc. Campsites have picnic tables, fire rings, and pit toilets.
 Campers may collect dead wood lying on the ground for use within their campfire rings.
 There is no water at the campsites or day use areas.
 Pets are allowed but must be on a leash.

 Hunting & Fishing: Hunting is allowed in season.
 No fishing is allowed per CA Department of Fish and Wildlife rules.

 Firewood Cutting and Mushroom Collecting: Permits are required for firewood cutting and mushroom harvesting.
 Contact our office (707) 964-5674 for questions related to recreation events requiring Special Use Permits such as organized bike and equestrian rides and races.

 All Permits by mail only at this time.